-Twitter, on the other hand, provides you with a rectangular image thumbnail that is roughly the same aspect ratio of a standard DSLR shot.
+Twitter, on the other hand, provides you with a rectangular image thumbnail that is roughly the same aspect ratio as a standard DSLR shot.
 You can, therefore, make use of landscape shots, and incorporate basic rules such as the rule of thirds.
 Look closely at photo format, and ensure that you match your photo usage with the ideal format for each platform.

-Tip 4: Simply Posting Images will not Suffice
+Tip 4: Simply Posting Images Will Not Suffice

 We mentioned above that your own photography should be your primary source of content for social media – that does not mean it should be your ONLY content, however.